decred/politeia/politeiad/README.md

 politeiad uses a plugin architecture to extend records with additional functionality.
 For example, the comments plugin extends a record with comment functionality.
-It provides and API for creating, editing, deleting, and retrieving comments.
+It provides an API for creating, editing, deleting, and retrieving comments.

 The plugins and their APIs can be found [here](plugins/).